In the Church of Scotland, we offer two different options, please read below to understand the difference between a Baptism and a blessing.

 Thanksgiving and Blessing

 This option is for anyone, whether you have a personal faith in God or not.
 It is particularly appropriate if, in all honesty, you don’t intend to come to church regularly or if you’re not yet ready to make a commitment.
-It is also a popular option for those who enjoy worshipping in the Church of Scotland but aren’t sure if they agree with the practice of infant baptism.

 A service of thanksgiving and blessing is normally held during a Sunday morning service but if you prefer, it can take place in the church at another time as a private ceremony for you and your family.